 |Current Defined Term||New Defined Term|

 |Representment Rev/Adjustment||Dispute Response Reversal|

 The most confusing element will probably be the renaming of chargebacks to disputes, since the term "disputes" is commonly used interchangeably with "representments" in the existing system.
 Chargebacks will still be chargebacks; VCR is simply changing the name.

 Chargebacks are part of a decades-old process that hasn’t changed much since its inception in the mid-70s.
 While adequate for its time, the existing system is not flexible enough to handle the volume and complexity of the contemporary payments industry.
 VCR updates chargeback processing for the eCommerce age by applying automated tools to try and improve resolution speed and filter fraudulent chargebacks out of the process.

-VCR is planned to roll-out globally on April 13, 2018.
+VCR is planned to roll-out globally the weekend of April 15, 2018.
 The introduction of VCR was a long process; discussion of the technology goes back to at least 2015, with the system originally meant to go live in October 2017.
 VCR was delayed in most markets, with only Hong Kong and New Zealand seeing VCR implemented according to the original timeline.